CodeLearnerCloud/Stats-preview-card-component/README.md

 ### Useful resources

-- Github [Anosha Ahmed](https://github.com/anoshaahmed/stats-preview) - This helped me for CSS.
+- [Anosha Ahmed](https://github.com/anoshaahmed/stats-preview) - This helped me for CSS.
 I really liked this pattern and will use it going forward.

 ## Author